Dear IGCS Members,

 - IGCS and our leaders will never ask you to make a personal wire transfer, send funds from your personal account, share passwords, or provide sensitive financial information via email.

-- Official IGCS communications regarding membership dues, conference registration, and fundraising efforts will only come from official IGCS addresses (e.g., igcs@igcs.org) or from our professional conference organizer, Kenes Group (e.g., igcs.reply@kenesgroup.com), and will direct you to secure online payment platforms.
+- Official IGCS communications regarding membership dues, conference registration, and fundraising efforts will only come from official IGCS addresses (e.g., igcs@igcs.org) or from our professional conference organizer, Kenes Group (e.g., igcs.reply@kenesgroup.com or noreply@ctimeetingtech.com), and will direct you to secure online payment platforms.

 - Unexpected requests involving financial transfers, especially those creating urgency or requesting reimbursement, should be treated as suspicious.